teamg4it/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_digital_services/uc3_add_visualize_equipments/uc3_add_visualize_network/_index.md

 ## Description

-This use case allows a project team to add Networks equipments, into a digital service previously created.
+This use case allows a project team to add Networks equipments, into a digital service version previously created.

 **Navigation Path**